cloudflare/cloudflare-docs/content/fundamentals/notifications/create-notifications/configure-webhooks.md

 {{<Aside type="note">}}

 This feature is only available if your account has at least one paid feature.
-For more information, see our [plans page] (https://www.cloudflare.com/plans/).
+For more information, see our [plans page](https://www.cloudflare.com/plans/).

 {{</Aside>}}